Childcare and Education

 In order for the mothers living in our Hope Residence to succeed in their own treatment, they need to know that their children are being cared for and nurtured.
 The Childcare and Education programs at Eva’s Village allow mothers to focus on their own recovery while still being able to keep their family intact.

-Child care is provided Monday through Friday from 9am to 9pm.
+Child care is provided Monday through Friday, with extended morning and evening hours to accommodate the mother's schedules.
 The childcare program at Hope Residence provides multi-sensory activities, including manipulatives, arts and crafts, pretend play, outdoor play, snacks and rest time.
 Evening hours include snack, story time and quiet play.
-The evening childcare services allow mothers to attend required group meeting and counseling, which is an integral part of their recovery.
+Evening childcare services allow mothers to attend required group meetings and counseling sessions, which is an integral part of their recovery.
 The childcare program incorporates the State of New Jersey Department of Children and Families Manual of Requirements for Child Care Centers to assure that the program meets the correct staff/child ratios.

 For homeless children and children from addictive families, who are arguably the most vulnerable segment of those from disadvantaged backgrounds, the chance to live, study, and play in a safe environment that fosters educational success greatly increases their chances of breaking the cycle of poverty.